-The Swiss watchmaker has recently presented a new series of Breitling for Bentley GMT Chronograph watches that are traditionally equipped with a chronometer movement, which is officially certified by the local COSC authority.
-Presented in a predictably larger than life case, which is currently available both in steel and in 18-carat rose gold (and something tells me that there is also a two-tone version on the way,) the watch makes a strong impression: if not with its style, then with its shameless kitschness if you pardon the word.
+The recent series of Breitling for Bentley GMT Chronographs is equipped with a chronometer movement officially certified by the local COSC authority.
+Presented in a predictably larger than life case, which is currently available both in steel and in 18-karat rose gold (and something tells me that there is also a two-tone version on the way,) the “sporty” collection makes a strong impression: if not with its style, then with its shameless kitschiness.

 Being around 49 millimeters in diameter, this is perhaps the largest member of the clan.

-Although the watch takes a great deal of a normal wrist’s available space completely covering all of its width (and then some) and also taking a great deal of airspace above it, the volume is actually used well allowing for a greater legibility and making its chronograph a truly usable feature.
+Although the case takes a great deal of a normal wrist’s available space completely covering all of its width (and then some) and also taking a great deal of airspace above it, the volume is used well allowing for greater legibility and making its chronograph a truly usable feature.

-By the way, the watch comes equipped with Breitling’s trademark 30-second chronograph with a central second hand performing one revolution in just 30 second increasing the chronograph’s accuracy to impressive 1/8th of a second.
+By the way, the GMT Chronograph comes equipped with Breitling’s trademark 30-second chronograph with a central second hand performing one revolution in just 30 seconds increasing the chronograph’s accuracy to impressive 1/8th of a second.

-Like many contemporary XXL-sized watches that are equipped with standard movements that tend to stay around 30 millimeters in diameter, the watch has its date window placed somewhat awkwardly.
+Like many contemporary XXL-sized watches that are equipped with standard movements that tend to stay around 30 millimeters in diameter, the dial has its date window placed somewhat awkwardly.

-Like most GMT watches, this one also features a second hour hand with a 24-hour scale and a rotating inner bezel with the names of 24 cities.
+Like most timekeepers featuring the so-called GMT funtionality, this one also sports a second hour-hand with a 24-hour scale and a rotating inner bezel with the names of 24 cities.

 Price range: $10,300 (stainless steel, Ref.
 A4736212-G657) / $44,000 (rose gold, Ref.
 R4736212-B934)